swiftlang/swift/docs/ARCOptimization.rst

 referent.
 Consider the following sequence of rules:

 (1) An operation taking the address of a variable is allowed to
-    replace the reference help by that variable.
+    replace the reference held by that variable.
 The fact that is_unique will not actually replace it is opaque to the optimizer.

 (2) If the refcount is 1 when the reference is replaced, the referent
-    is be deallocated.
+    is deallocated.

 (3) A different source-level variable pointing at the same referent
     must not be changed/invalidated by such a call